invaded East Prussia - The Russian offensive

 now St Petersburg again).
 The Duma or parliament refused

-day a provisional government was formed, and the
+next day a provisional government was formed, and the

 revolt spread to Moscow.
 On the 15th at his Army

 headquarters in Pskov, the Czar abdicated and his

 brother, the Grand Duke Michael refused the crown.
-A few days later, the
+A few

-the moderate liberals of the Duma and
+struggle between the moderate liberals of the Duma and

-the Workers' and Soldiers' Councils or 'Soviets' set up by the Socialists
+the Workers' and Soldiers' Councils or 'Soviets' set up

 Germany and Austria, the provisional Russian government